 Cleaning thrift store clothes isn’t as difficult as it seems.
 Be sure to follow the guidelines on the care label, and you won’t have to worry about damaging the clothes.
 Before you start cleaning, remember to sort through the colors to avoid colors bleeding into each other.

 Also, perform thorough research on suitable laundry detergent before purchasing one.
-A gentle wash is a good wash- you don’t have to wash vigorously to have a clean cloth
+A gentle wash is a good wash- you don’t have to wash vigorously to get thrift store clothes clean.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.